173d Air Refueling Squadron: Nebraska Air National Guard

 Upon returning to Lincoln, the squadron was forced to share facilities with the new Strategic Air Command provisional 4120th Air Base Group and extensive construction enlarging the airport to support SAC bombers as Lincoln Air Force Base.
-In late 1953, the unit re-equipped with more-advanced F-80C Shooting Star jets and the 173d was re-designated as a Fighter-Interceptor squadron, with the Air Defense Command (ADC) becoming the gaining organization.
-Its new mission was the air defense of Nebraska and specifically the air defense of the new SAC facility, which was programmed to receive the Air Forces new B-47 Stratojet intercontinental jet bomber in 1954.
+In late 1953, the unit re-equipped with more-advanced Lockheed F-80C Shooting Star jets and the 173d was re-designated as a Fighter-Interceptor squadron, with the Air Defense Command (ADC) becoming the gaining organization.
+Its new mission was the air defense of Nebraska and specifically the air defense of the new SAC facility, which was programmed to receive the Air Force's new B-47 Stratojet intercontinental jet bomber in 1954.

 In 1955 the 173d was authorized new facilities.
 A new site was located south of the commercial air terminal adjoining the Air Force base and the unit moved to its new facilities in the fall of 1956.
 Two years later, the unit moved into a vacated Naval Air Reserve hangar and turned its "old" hangar over to the Nebraska Army National Guard.
 Since that time, additional facilities were built on the 166 acres (0.67 km2) of the Lincoln Air National Guard Base.
 Army aviation and other Army units remain tenants today.

-The 173d transitioned to North American F-86D Sabre interceptors in 1957, and upgraded to the modified F-86L in 1959 which could be computer-guided by the ground-based SAGE system to intercept targeted unknown aircraft.
-In 1960, ADC decided to expand the organization to group size, activating the 155th Fighter-Interceptor Group at Lincoln AFB on 1 July, with jurisdiction of the 173d being transferred from the 132d Fighter Group to the new 155th FIG.
+The 173d transitioned to North American F-86D Sabre interceptors in 1957, and upgraded to the modified F-86L in 1959 which could be computer-guided by the ground-based Semi Automatic Ground Environment system to intercept targeted unknown aircraft.
+In 1960, ADC decided to expand the organization to group size, activating the 155th Fighter Group at Lincoln on 1 July, with jurisdiction of the 173d being transferred from the 132d Fighter Group to the new 155th Group.

 The unit remained under ADC until 1964 with the planned retirement of the B-47.
 The unit then received Republic RF-84F Thunderflash photo-reconnaissance aircraft and became a Tactical Air Command reconnaissance squadron.
 In January 1965, SAC's 307th Bomb Wing began drawdown operations at Lincoln AFB, and the base was closed on 6 June 1966 and returned to civilian control with a co-located Air National Guard Base.

-The 173d was upgraded to the RF-4C Phantom II in 1972, and operated as a tactical reconnaissance squadron until 1993.
+The 173d was upgraded to the McDonnell RF-4C Phantom II in 1972, and operated as a tactical reconnaissance squadron until 1993.
 With the retirement of the Phantom in the early 1990s and the end of the Cold War, the unit was reorganized into the 173d Air Refueling Squadron, flying Boeing KC-135R Stratotankers and being subordinated to the Air Mobility Command.